joeeames/FrontEndWebDevGetStartedPS/README.md

-FrontEndWebDevGetStartedPS
+Front End Web Development: Get Started
 ==========================

-Errata and files site for my pluralsight course on Front End Web Development
+Currently the course is up to date